healingdrawing/angle/README.md

 - **zig/f32/angle.zig** (zig implementation f32 or f64 focused).
 - **zig/f128/angle.zig** (zig implementation f128 focused.
 At the moment of development zig 0.16 std.math.sinh etc methods supported only f32, f64).

-Zig implementation **not prepared to be build**(no build.zig at all) as dynamic or static platform oriented libs, uses `zig build` command.
+Zig implementation **not prepared to be build**(no build.zig at all) as dynamic or static platform oriented libs.

 ## Tests